debian-efnet/buzz/README.rst

 irssi
 .....

-irssi is our recommended IRC client, ran in a screen session under a shell.
+irssi is our recommended IRC client, used in a screen session under a shell.
 With irssi and screen you can come and go from IRC, or switch between machines transparently without disrupting the channel.